Dr. Barbie Hessel, LCSW, SEP, SP

 A native of Miami, Florida, I moved to Nashville close to 10 years ago with my family.
 Prior to moving, I earned a Doctorate in Child and Youth Services, with an emphasis in voice and self-authorization in young women.
 I worked in education and development coaching, along with professional training.
 Through this work, I honed my passion for working one-on-one with adults and teens.
-Once in Nashville, I earned an MSSW from the University of Tennessee with a focus on trauma treatment and have dedicated myself to working with trauma survivors and their loved ones.
+Once in Nashville, I earned an MSSW from the University of Tennessee with a certification in trauma treatment and have dedicated myself to working with trauma survivors and their loved ones.
+I interned in agencies specializing in trauma and worked for the Sexual Assault Center, a leading trauma center and clinic in Nashville.
+While there, I worked with individuals impacted by sexual abuse and was also an intern supervisor.
 I have advanced training and certifications in Somatic Experiencing® and Sandplay Therapy.
-I also have extensive training in a variety of therapeutic modalities, including EMDR (Level II), Therapeutic Yoga, Mindfulness Practice, CRM, SomEx, TF-CBT, and ACT.
+I also have extensive training in a variety of therapeutic modalities, including EMDR (Level II), Therapeutic Yoga, Mindfulness Practice, CRM, SomEx, TF-CBT, CPT, and ACT.
 I find that with varied experience and training, I am better able to develop personalized therapeutic plans to meet your needs.

-Although I am equipped to work with any number of emotional and psychological issues, my specialty areas include:
+Although I am equipped to work with any number of emotional and psychological issues, my specialty is trauma and related areas include:

 - Trauma / PTSD